[FIX] Cannot Connect to the Docker Daemon at ‘unix:///var/run/docker.sock’

 Restart docker service

-1. Open Terminal and start dockerd by executing the command below:
+1. Open Terminal and use this command to start the Docker daemon directly:

 sudo dockerd